-According to Health Education England (HEE) the Nursing Associate role is a new support role which will sit alongside existing healthcare support workers and fully-qualified registered nurses to deliver hands-on care for patients.
+According to Health Education England (HEE), the Nursing Associate role is a new support role which will sit alongside existing healthcare support workers and fully-qualified registered nurses to deliver hands-on care for patients.
 The role is designed to bridge the gap between health care assistants (HCAs) and registered nurses.

 What can Nursing Associates do?

 They will be able to deliver care in a wide range of settings; primary, secondary, community and social care.
 Their training will provide them with both clinical knowledge and skills.
-Nursing associates, who are trained to do so, will be able to administer medicines without supervision.
+Nursing associates, who are trained to do so, will be able to administer medicines without direct supervision.

-Whats the difference between a Nurse and a Nursing Associate?
+What’s the difference between a Nurse and a Nursing Associate?

 How will Nursing Associates be regulated?

 Nursing Associates will be regulated by the Nursing and Midwifery Council under a new part of the register.